alchemyplatform/alchemy-sdk-js/README.md

 > 🙋‍♀️ **FEATURE REQUESTS:**
 >
 > We'd love your thoughts on what would improve your web3 dev process the most!
-If you have 5 minutes, tell us what you want on our [Feature Request feedback form](https://alchemyapi.typeform.com/sdk-feedback), and we'd love to build it for you:
+If you have 5 minutes, tell us what you want on our [Feature Request feedback form](https://alchemyapi.typeform.com/sdk-feedback), and we'd love to build it for you.

 The SDK currently supports the following chains: